The official IELTS by IDP app is here! Download it today.

 Embarking on your journey to academic or professional success often requires proving your English language proficiency.
 Two prominent contenders to consider in Singapore are the Pearson Test of English (PTE) and the International English Language Testing System (IELTS).
 But how do these tests stack up against each other in the arena of scoring and result interpretation?

-Learn how the PTE exam and IELTS test are scored and assessed, so that you can make the right choice when preparing for your English proficiency assessment.
+Learn how the PTE exam and IELTS test are scored and assessed in Singapore, so that you can make the right choice when preparing for your English proficiency assessment.

 As the PTE is a fully virtual test, all scores are calculated via machine algorithms.
 Scoring can be done via Partial Credit or Correct/Incorrect depending on the question type: